 What We Do

-Smart Trees Pacific (STP) is a nonprofit dedicated to raising awareness about the many benefits of trees by provides technical and material resources to best use urban trees as a dynamic resource that will enhance and manage sustainable communities.
+Smart Trees Pacific is a non-profit dedicated to raising awareness about the many benefits of trees by building partnerships and providing operational, technical, and material resources to best use urban trees as a dynamic resource that will enhance sustainable communities.

 We work hard to initiate community environmental change through collaborative work:

-- Urban Forestry Grants: helping deliver quarterly grants through Kaulunani Urban and Community Forestry Program
+- Urban Forestry Grants: Smart Trees helps deliver quarterly grants through the state’s Kaulunani Urban and Community Forestry Program

-- Urban Tree Canopy Assessments: assessing Honolulu’s tree canopy and monitor change in canopy levels
+- Urban Tree Canopy Assessments: Smart Trees has assessed Honolulu’s tree canopy and monitors change in canopy levels

-- Citizen Forester Program: engaging volunteers to systematically inventory and map public trees on Oahu
+- Citizen Forester Program: Smart Trees engages volunteers to systematically inventory and map public trees in Hawaii and the Pacific

-- Restoration Projects: recommend an integrated course of action to restore the native ecosystems
+- Restoration Projects: Smart Trees recommends integrated courses of action to restore native ecosystems

-- Urban Forestry Storm Response: Hawaii’s urban forestry emergency operations planning toolkit, providing urban forestry professionals concrete approaches when preparing for natural disasters that impact the urban forest.
+- Urban Forestry Storm Response: Smart Trees has collaborated to create Hawaii’s urban forestry emergency operations planning toolkit, providing urban forestry professionals concrete approaches when preparing for natural disasters that impact the urban forest.